How do you find the surface area of a rectangular prism?

 Hence, the total surface area of the prism, A = Area of the six faces.

-⇒ A = 2 (Area of base + Area of two sides + Area of front and back faces)
+⇒ A = 2 (Area of base + Area of first face + Area of second face)

 ⇒ A = 2 (lw + wh + hl)